Unil-SGC/AGDA-Rbook/_book/01-IntrotoR.md

 # Introduction

-## Who this book is for {.unnumbered}

-The book is designed for intermediate-to-advanced R users interested in geocomputation and R beginners who have prior experience with geographic data.
-If you are new to both R and geographic data, do not be discouraged: we provide links to further materials and describe the nature of spatial data from a beginner's perspective in further chapters.

 ## Why R? {.unnumbered}

 R is a complete programming language and software environment for statistical computing and graphical representation.